-This Technical Memorandum summarizes the Efficient Transportation Decision Making (EDTM) process and its application to the Miami-Dade 2040 Long Range Transportation Plan (LRTP).
-The ETDM process is used by the State to review transportation projects for consideration of any environmental impacts when the project reaches the planning phase.
+This Supporting Document summarizes the Efficient Transportation Decision Making (ETDM) process and its application to the Miami-Dade 2045 Long Range Transportation Plan (LRTP).
+The ETDM process is used by the State to review transportation projects for any potential environmental impacts.
 The State of Florida implemented the ETDM process to screen transportation projects for potential environmental effects in the Planning Phase.
-The ETDM process is fully consistent with the streamlining objectives of Moving Ahead for Progress in the 21st Century Act (MAP-21)1.
-MAP-21 is the current legislation on transportation funding and policy and was signed into law by the President on July 6, 2012.
+The ETDM process is fully consistent with the streamlining objectives of Moving Ahead for Progress in the 21st Century Act (MAP-21) and the Fixing America's Surface Transportation Act (FAST Act).
+The FAST Act is the current legislation on transportation funding and policy and was signed into law by the President on December 4, 2015.

 The ETDM process links the Planning and Project Development and Engineering (PD&E) phases of a project and facilitates early and on-going communication among stakeholders for environmental consideration.
-ETDM supports the Florida Department of Transportation's (FDOT) environmental policy, "to help preserve and enhance Florida's natural, physical, cultural, and social environment as we develop, implement, and maintain transportation facilities and services" (Policy No.: 000-625-001-I).
+ETDM supports the Florida Department of Transportation's (FDOT) environmental policy, "to help preserve and enhance Florida's natural, physical, cultural, and social environment as we develop, implement, and maintain transportation facilities and services," (Policy No.: 000-625-001-I).